shubham-sonthalia/Omegle-clone/README.md

 15. RTCPeerConnection -> very similar to fetch, websockets in the past.
 RTCPeerConnection object is a class to hide a lot of complexities and gives back an offer, answer, etc. for communication.

 Credits for the content and the understanding : Harkirat Singh's cohort presentation and docs.
+The code is mostly taken from @hkirat/omegle repository => https://github.com/hkirat/omegle